yuanchaiyc/Ling471/assignments/Assignment3.md

 ### Attention

-The way to obtain the assignment skeleton **changed**.
+1. The way to obtain the assignment skeleton **changed**.
 Please read Part 1 carefully.

+2. A [detailed walkthrough](Assignment3-hints.md) is available for Parts 2 and 3.
+It is located on a **separate webpage**, to keep this page shorter.

 ### Summary